hamzehkhazaei/EECS4222_Project_1/README.md

 Welcome to `EECS4222` course project 1.
 In this project, you will deploy a sample application based on microservice architecture on a `Kubernetes` cluster.
 Then you exercise various pre-defined autoscaling strategies to handle/investigate flactuations in the applied workload to your cluster.
-       s
 In fact, this project is like a tutorial that you need to follow the steps mentioned in the below table.

 At the end of each step, you will see a list of references that may help you gain a better